Southpaw Weimaraners

 Every litter produced here has the same end goal of producing physically and mentally sound puppies with the inherent skills and temperament that will allow them to be good hunting and family dogs.
 Within these parameters each of my litters are bred with a slightly different objective in mind.
 Our pups are started using the Biosensor program for early neurological development (ENS) and they go through extensive socialization while they are in my home to allow them to become the best puppy they can be.
 All puppies are raised in my home, underfoot, with kids and adult dogs to help them learn.

-Boldness and confidence are mostly genetic, but I continue to develop these traits by exposing pups to normal daily life in our home: children, obstacles, birds, water, and crate training (begun around 3 weeks) Around 4-5 weeks pups are taken for car rides and daily walks and romps in the yard and learn to come with me/go with me and the basics of being a good bird dog are started during those walks.
-Field trial pups begin learning to stay to the front.
+Boldness and confidence are mostly genetic, but I continue to develop these traits by exposing pups to normal daily life in our home: children, obstacles, birds, water, and crate training (begun around 3 weeks) Around 4-5 weeks pups are taken for car rides and daily walks and romps in the yard/woods/field and learn to come with me/go with me and the basics of being a good bird dog are started during those walks.
+Field trial pups begin learning to stay to the front as they build muscles and minds for their future work.

 There ARE NO PICK PUPPIES in my litters.
 Rather, there are only "best fit" puppies and to this end I work very hard to find the best pick for each family.
-Around 6-9 weeks, pups are evaluated for certain traits and I will work with new owners to help place them in their "pick" home.
-For an additional fee per week/month I can offer to keep your puppy and start them on birds or do basic obedience/crate training/housebreaking if prearranged
+Around 6-9 weeks, pups are evaluated for dozens of traits and I will work with new owners to help place them in their "pick" home.
+For an additional fee per week/month I can offer to keep your puppy and start them on birds, do basic obedience/crate training/housebreaking, e-collar introduction/conditioning (when prearranged).

 Getting a SOUTHPAW Puppy

 My list begins to form when I have a breeding planned.
 As mentioned above, not all litters are the same and they will not be "one size fits all."
 I will happily refer to another breeder if I don't have what you're looking for.
 I take $300 *refundable deposits once a litter is confirmed via ultrasound.
 Once puppies are born, the fee is no longer refundable (unless we don't have the correct M/F ratio) and will go towards the price of your puppy.
-Puppies are between $2000-2500 depending on the litter.
-Males and females are the same price--all puppies are the same price whether they are performance, pet, full or limited status.
-Certain discounts may be applied, but will be discussed on an individual basis.
+Puppies are between $2200-2800 depending on the litter.
+All puppies are the same price whether they are performance, pet, full or limited status.
+Certain discounts may be applied, discussed on an individual basis.
 A dog is an investment and you are purchasing a puppy from a well-established bloodline and knowledgeable breeder/mentor.
 My dogs are healthy, mentally and physically sound and they will do the job as advertised whether it be hanging with your kids or putting in 60+ days of hunting a year.
-Every puppy comes with a Health Guarantee against known purely genetic diseases that cause life limiting illness.
+Every puppy comes with a Health Guarantee against known purely genetic diseases that cause life or performance limiting conditions.

 Why choose a field line Weimaraner?